A child holding her parent looks nervous.

 Conclusion

-I guess what I’m learning is that just putting a name to what I’m feeling—anxiety or nervousness—is half the battle.
-It gives me a starting point.
-It helps me know whether I need a quick breathing exercise or if I need to be gentler with myself for a few days.
-It's a process, and I'm still figuring it out.
+I suppose what I’m learning is that simply identifying what I’m feeling—anxiety, nervousness—is half the battle.
+It gives me a place to start.
+It helps me decide whether I need a quick breathing exercise or to be kinder to myself for a few days.
+It’s a process, and I’m still learning.
 Some days are better than others.
-But just being aware, just being curious about my own mind… that feels like progress.
+But simply being aware, simply being curious about my own mind… that’s progress, I think.

-Ease away nausea and motion sickness with our delightful Lemon & Ginger lollipops, lovingly crafted in small batches from simple, organic ingredients.
-Bursting with the goodness of organic wildflower honey, these artisan treats are your perfect companion for on-the-go relief—whether you’re cruising in a car, soaring on a plane, or simply dealing with an upset stomach.
-Enjoy a natural and delicious way to soothe your discomfort and make the most of every journey!
-Check out MommaBear Organics today!
+Relieve nausea and motion sickness with our tasty Lemon & Ginger lollipops, carefully made in small batches with simple, organic ingredients.
+Filled with the goodness of organic wildflower honey, these homemade goodies are your best friend for on-the-go relief—whether you’re riding in a car, flying on a plane, or just experiencing an upset stomach.
+Enjoy a natural and yummy way to ease your discomfort and make the most of every journey!